testillano/h2agent/README.md

 - request.uri.param.`<name>`: request URI specific parameter `<name>`.

-- request.body: request body document from *root*.
+- request.body: request body received.
+Should be interpreted depending on the request content type.
+In case of `json`, it will be the document from *root*.

-- request.body.`/<node1>/../<nodeN>`: request body node path.
+- request.body.`/<node1>/../<nodeN>`: request body node `json` path.
 This source path **admits variables substitution**.
 Leading slash is needed as first node is considered the `json` root.

-- response.body: response body document from *root*.
-The use of provisioned response as template reference is rare but could ease the build of `json` structures for further transformations.
+- response.body: response body as template.
+Should be interpreted depending on the response content type.
+The use of provisioned response as template reference is rare but could ease the build of structures for further transformations, In case of `json` it will be the document from *root*.

-- response.body.`/<node1>/../<nodeN>`: response body node path.
+- response.body.`/<node1>/../<nodeN>`: response body node `json` path.
 This source path **admits variables substitution**.
 The use of provisioned response as template reference is rare but could ease the build of `json` structures for further transformations.

 - request.header.`<hname>`: request header component (i.e. *content-type*).
 Take into account that header fields values are received [lower cased](https://www.rfc-editor.org/rfc/rfc7540#section-8.1.2).